jorgealcubilla/TFM_DataScience/README.md

 This file could be used to provide information to a webpage (see below). <br>
 - The image and its estimated traffic density in a **history dataset**, which will allow further improvement of the model (i.e.: analysis, training, test, …) and deep analysis of traffic data (i.e.: traffic density evolution, traffic density prediction for the rest of the day/week, …).

-A specific application of this script can be found on: https://jorgealcubilla.github.io/traffic_density/ , <br>
+A specific application of this script can be found on:<br>
+https://jorgealcubilla.github.io/traffic_density/ , <br>
 from: https://github.com/jorgealcubilla/traffic_density